-• Reverse Tie-Dye: bring your own fabrics (100 percent cotton, pre-washed T-shirts, pants, socks, etc. any color but white).
-NOTE: We can schedule Tie Dye and Reverse Tie Dye in one session. • Sewing Silly Monsters: Learn the basics of sewing in order to make your very own stuffed monster.
-For Juniors and up • Sit Upon : Create a sit upon using reusable shopping bags and duct tape Each participant must bring 1 waterproof reusable shopping bag - Dollar Tree has a great selection. camp will provide the filler. • Tie-Dye: Create fabric designs using colored dyes.
-You must bring your own fabrics.
-(100 percent cotton pre-washed T-shirts, pants, and socks.)
-NOTE: We can schedule Tie Dye and Reverse Tie Dye in one session if you would like to do both at the same time.
-N ature • Creeking: A walk in the creek, exploring the ecosystem, checking out the fossils and visiting the clay wall.
-You must bring shoes and clothing that can get extremely wet and dirty. • Early Bird Gets Take a short hike before breakfast to do some basic birding! the Worm: • Go Green: Save the environment one Girl Scout at a time!
-Learn about renewable and non-renewable resources, decomposition and the 3 R's (Reduce, reuse and recycle). • Hiking: Explore the trails of camp and check out everything nature has to offer. • Sensory Explorer: Have fun learning about the five senses and how they help you and other animals when you're camping. • Amazing Animals: Learn all about animals, where they live, what they eat and what they do.
-Play games to find out what it would be like to be an animal. • Bug Lab: Have eye-popping fun while exploring the world of bugs. • Plants Galore: Learn to identify plants and try your skills with a nature scavenger hunt. • Trees: Learn all about trees as you hike around camp working on the Cadette tree badge.
-0 utdoor Living Skills • Basic Compass: Learn the basics to using a map and compass by playing some games. • Orienteering: Put your map and compass skills to the test and try out an orienteering route. must have some previous map and compass experience, you will be walking around a lot • Knots and Lashing : Learn how to tie knots and lash, if there's time even try building shelters with your new skills. • Knife Safety: Learn Knife safety, how to use a pocketknife and how to whittle.
-Younger girls will learn with cardboard knives and plastic knives and soap.
+- Creeking: A walk in the creek, exploring the ecosystem, checking out the fossils and visiting the clay wall.
+You must bring shoes and clothing that can get extremely wet and dirty. - Early Bird Gets the Worm: Take a short hike before breakfast to do some basic birding! - Go Green: Save the environment one Girl Scout at a time!
+Learn about renewable and non-renewable resources, decomposition and the 3 R's (Reduce, reuse and recycle). - Hiking: Explore the trails of camp and check out everything nature has to offer.
+Sensory Explorer: Have fun learning about the five senses and how they help you and other animals when you're camping. - Amazing Animals: Learn all about animals, where they live, what they eat and what they do.
+Play games to find out what it would be like to be an animal. - Bug Lab: Have eye-popping fun while exploring the world of bugs. - Plants Galore: Learn to identify plants and try your skills with a nature scavenger hunt.

-- Shelter Building: Spend the session building a shelter that you can fit under during a rainstorm, girls will be tested with a Nalgene sized water bottle.
+Outdoor Living Skills

+Survival Skills:

+Fire Building:
-- Fire Building: Learn how to safely build and light a fire.

-- Leave No Trace: Learn about the 7 Leave no Trace Principles with a variety of hands on activities and games.
+- Basic Compass: Learn the basics to using a map and compass by playing some games.
+Orienteering: Put your map and compass skills to the test and try out an orienteering route. must have some previous map and compass experience, you will be walking around a lot - Learn outdoor survival skills, like knot tying, lashing, shelter building and how to lay a trail. - Learn how to safely build and light a fire. - Leave No Trace: Learn about the 7 Leave no Trace Principles with a variety of hands on activities and games.

-- Cooking Methods: Learn various cooking methods and use them to cook your lunch or dinner.
+Cooking Methods: Learn various cooking methods and use them to cook your lunch or dinner.
 You must request a pack-out using the Pack-Out Request Form.

-- Counts as one activity plus a mealtime.
+Counts as one activity plus a mealtime.

 - Pizza Pie Irons

 - Dutch Oven Pizza Bake

-- o Foil Dinner
+- Foil Dinner

 - Walking Tacos

-- Troop Camp Training:
+• Troop Camp Training:

-Counts as three time slots

-For troops staying in tent units only.
+Counts as three time slots For troops staying in tent units only.
 Receive training to be able to rent council tents for your own camp out.
 Each leader that is present for the full training session will receive certification.
 You must complete Overnight and Trip Planning and Lodge Camp Training prior to this program (both available as home study manuals at gswo.org).
 With your troop learn how to set up camp, useful camping knots, knife safety, fire building, cook lunch or dinner over a campfire, and cookout cleanup skills.
 Counts as three time slots and a meal.